peterzan/ILETP/README.md

 - Accept "black box" decisions with no transparency
 - Choose between providers with no comparison

-**ILETP solves this** by enabling multi-model collaboration with built-in trust scoring and full transparency.
+**ILETP solves this** by enabling inter-model collaboration with built-in trust scoring and full transparency.

 ## ILETP Core Features